Vance arrives in Israel to shore up Gaza's fragile ceasefire

 Israel identifies another body of a hostage

-Israel confirmed Tuesday that Palestinian militants had released the body of Tal Haimi, who was killed in the Hamas-led Oct.
+Israel confirmed that Palestinian militants had released the body of Tal Haimi, who was killed in the Hamas-led Oct.
 7, 2023, attack that ignited the war.
-He was abducted from Kibbutz Nir Yitzhak on the Gaza border.
-The 42-year-old was part of the kibbutz' emergency response team and had four children, including one born after the attack.
+He was abducted from Kibbutz Nir Yitzhak.
+The 42-year-old was part of its emergency response team and had four children, including one born after the attack.

 Under the terms of the ceasefire, Israel is waiting for Hamas to turn over the remains of 15 hostages.
-Thirteen have been turned over since the ceasefire began.
+Thirteen others have been turned over.

-Under the deal, Israel is releasing 15 bodies for the remains of each dead hostage, according to Gaza's Health Ministry, part of the Hamas-run government.
-It said Israel had transferred the bodies of another 15 Palestinians to Gaza, for a total of 165 since earlier this month.
+Under the deal, Israel is releasing 15 Palestinian bodies for the remains of each dead hostage, according to Gaza's Health Ministry, part of the Hamas-run government.
+It said Israel had transferred another 15 on Tuesday, for a total of 165 since earlier this month.

 Aid into Gaza increases, while prices rise